aki2o/auto-complete-nxml/README.md

 What's this?
 ============

-Extension of Emacs provides completion by auto-complete.el on nXML-mode.
+This is a extension of Emacs provides completion by auto-complete.el on nXML-mode.

 Feature
 =======